 Her work appears in The New York Times, USA Today, ESPN, The Detroit News, U.S. Olympic Committee website, The Cincinnati Enquirer, PGA Magazine and other outlets.

-Gerstner's book, "Back in the Game: Why Concussion Doesn't Have to End Your Athletic Career", was honored as with the 2017 Clarion Award for best non-fiction.
-The book, which focuses on youth concussions and sports - aimed at coaches, athletes and parents, was released by Oxford University Press.
+Gerstner's book, "Back in the Game: Why Concussion Doesn't Have to End Your Athletic Career", was honored with the national 2017 Clarion Award for best non-fiction.
+The book, which focuses on youth concussions and sports - aimed at coaches, athletes and parents - was released by Oxford University Press.